 - Ground Transportation: You can take taxis or mini-buses to get downtown.

-Though a relatively small facility, Kigali International Airport is seeing its passenger count grow each year, with more than 700,000 passengers flying through in 2016, compared to 2004, which saw only 135,000 passengers.
+Though a relatively small facility, Kigali International Airport is seeing its passenger count grow each year.
 RwandAir is based here, but there are flights on KLM, Turkish, Brussels, Qatar, Kenya, and others.
 The airport is highly regarded for cleanliness and efficiency—just note that you should do all your dining and shopping before you clear the second security check to get to the gates.

 Senegal: Blaise Diagne International Airport (DSS)